riganti/dotvvm-docs/Controls/tailwind/ButtonGroup/control.md

-Renders a group of buttons side-by-side with shared borders, supporting both hardcoded children and data-bound mode.
+Renders multiple Tailwind `Button` controls as a connected group.
+You can place buttons manually or generate them from `DataSource` with the `Item*` mappings.